rodrigues/elixir_doctor/README.md

 `erlang_doctor` provides lightweight tracing, debugging and profiling, backed by `ets`.

+`elixir_doctor` provides a thin layer to ease make the library a bit more user-friendly from Elixir, but mostly delegates work to `erlang_doctor`.

 ## Installation

 Add `elixir_doctor` to your list of dependencies in `mix.exs`: